AlgyJr/ios_guides/Using-UITableView.md

 ![Identity](http://i.imgur.com/TMmgLJh.png)

-Then, in the Attribute Inspector, set the Identifer of the custom cell.
+Then, in the Attribute Inspector, set the Identifier of the custom cell.

 ![Attribute](http://i.imgur.com/WTGsMc8.png)